-No Samsung Portable Ssd is Connected Android: Quick Steps!
+No Samsung Portable Ssd is Connected Android: A Guide!

 If no Samsung Portable SSD is connected to your Android device, it could be due to several reasons such as incompatible file formats, faulty USB cable or port, or outdated SSD Firmware.